 “Today’s young adults prefer to be dressed casually everywhere, including at work,” Grotts says.
 “So many companies are embracing a dressed-down culture.”

 New rule: Standards vary between industries and companies but compared to a decade ago, things are significantly more casual—think jeans and a plaid shirt or linen pants and a nice T-shirt.
 “However, this is still such a thing as too casual so steer clear of things like ripped jeans or sports jerseys,” she explains.
-Still confused?
-Check out our primer on business casual for women.
+Here are some business etiquette rules that will help you get ahead in your career.

 Old rule: Hands in your lap, ladies